 Beaumont Overloaded Truck Accident Attorneys

-If you or a loved one was injured or killed in an accident that involved an overloaded or overweight truck, you could be entitled to significant compensation.
+If you or a loved one was injured or killed in a truck accident that involved an overloaded or overweight truck, you could be entitled to significant compensation.
 Overloaded trucks traveling on roadways are a potentially-menacing threat to smaller passenger vehicles.

 According to the National Highway Traffic Safety Administration (NHTSA), nearly 5,000 people died in large truck accidents in 2017.
 One of the most common reasons why these crashes happen is because truck drivers lose control of large trucks that exceed the regulatory standards for weight limits.

 If you’ve been involved in an accident with a large truck carrying a load that exceeded the maximum weight limit designated by federal or state standards, you can file a lawsuit to recover damages for the losses you have suffered.

 The lawyers at Portner Bond, PLLC have significant experience helping people who have been involved in overloaded truck accidents.
 Call us today at (409) 838-4444 to schedule a free consultation about your case.

 Why You Need a Lawyer for Your Accident Case

 If you have recently been involved in an accident with an overloaded truck, then it’s likely that you have been injured and are either recuperating at home or in the hospital.